This article is part of a larger series on Hiring.

 Some good places to advertise your line cook job are:

-- Culinary Agents: Pay-as-you-go posts run $49 per placement, but if you have several openings, they have monthly subscriptions that range from $100-$200 per month.
+- Culinary Agents: Pay-as-you-go posts run $49 per placement, but if you have several openings, they have a monthly subscription that’s $100 per month for four job postings.
 This site also has an “I want to work here” feature that allows applicants to find your restaurant when you do not have any openings.

-- Poached Jobs: Single job posts that last 30 days are $49 each.
-Employers with a monthly membership ($10 per month) receive a 20% discount on posting fees.
-Poached jobs also cross-posts your listing with Indeed, Glassdoor, and Ziprecruiter, and includes other features like an interview scheduler.
+- Poached Jobs: Single job posts that last 30 days are $59 each, and if you’re looking to just fill individual shifts, the cost is $39 monthly per job post, plus the position’s hourly rate.
+Poached Jobs also cross-posts your listing with Indeed, Glassdoor, and ZipRecruiter, and includes other features, like an interview scheduler.

 - Local culinary school job boards: Culinary schools are eager to help their graduates find work.
-If your restaurant is located near a culinary school, reach out to their career services department.
+If your restaurant is located near a culinary school, reach out to the career services department.

 What to Expect: Line Cooks in Today’s Market

 Restaurant owners allowing stages should be sure that staging cooks are covered by their insurance policies.
-Should a staging chef injure himself while in your facility you want to be sure that your workers’ comp or general liability policy will cover their injury.
-Some local labor laws ban working for free, so you may need to create clear lines for stages that honor local laws, or offer some form of compensation.
-This can be a nominal wage per shift, or course credit toward the cook’s course work at a culinary school.
+Should a staging chef injure himself while in your facility, you want to ensure that your workers’ comp or general liability policy will cover the injury.
+Some local labor laws ban working for free, so you may need to create clear lines for stages that honor local laws or offer some form of compensation.
+This can be a nominal wage per shift or course credit toward the cook’s course work at a culinary school.

 Line Cook Job Description Frequently Asked Questions (FAQs)